Hierarchical Control for Head-to-Head Autonomous Racing: Conclusion

 \section{Conclusion}

-We developed a hierarchical controller for head-to-head autonomous racing that adheres to safety and fairness rules found in real-life racing and outperforms other common control techniques such as purely optimization-based or purely learning-based control methods.
-Our high-level planner constructed long-term trajectories that abided by the introduced complex rules about collision avoidance and lane changes.
-As a result, we designed an objective for the low-level controllers to focus on tracking the high-level plan, which is an easier problem to solve compared to the original racing-game formulation.
-Our method outperformed the baselines both in terms of winning head-to-head races and a safety score measuring obedience to the rules of the game.
-Finally, we observe the controller exhibiting maneuvers resembling those performed by expert human drivers such as planning for delayed but more effective overtaking maneuvers and defensive blocking.
+We develop a hierarchical controller for head-to-head autonomous racing that adheres to safety and fairness rules found in real-life racing and outperforms other common control techniques such as purely optimization-based or purely learning-based control methods.
+Our high-level planner constructs long-term trajectories that abide by the introduced complex rules about collision avoidance and lane changes.
+As a result, we design an objective for the low-level controllers to focus on tracking the high-level plan, which is an easier problem to solve compared to the original racing-game formulation.
+Our hierarchical method outperforms baselines, representing common approaches to autonomous racing, both in terms of winning head-to-head races and a safety score measuring obedience to the rules of the game.
+Finally, we observed the controller exhibiting maneuvers resembling those performed by expert human drivers such as planning for delayed but more effective overtaking maneuvers and defensive blocking.
+We showed that game-theoretic hierarchical control is an effective method for path planning in autonomous racing.

 Future work should introduce additional high-level and low-level planners and investigate policy-switching hierarchical controllers where we switch between various high and low-level controllers depending on the state of the game.
 Furthermore, the assumption of perfect self and opponent state information should be relaxed to further represent the reality of autonomous racing.
 In addition, a multi-agent scenario might also be studied with more than two players.
-Lastly, our hierarchical control design can be extended to other multi-agent systems applications where there exist complex rules such as energy grid systems or air traffic control.
+One might also study the scalability of this approach beyond karts driving at \SI{15}{\meter\per\second} and consider high-speed scenarios at the limits of handling.
+Lastly, the concept of game-theoretic hierarchical control design can be extended to other multi-agent systems applications where there exist complex rules such as energy grid systems or air traffic control.
 Constructing a discrete high-level game allows for natural encoding of the complex constraints, often involving discrete components, to find an approximate solution that can warm start a more precise low-level planner.